Safer travel guidance

 You can top up an Oyster card or buy tickets by paying with cash or by using your bank card at the ticket machines at most stations.

-Ticket machine accept cash at all Tube stations except Canary Wharf, Tottenham Hale and Finsbury Park.
+Ticket machines accept cash at all Tube stations except Canary Wharf, Tottenham Hale and Finsbury Park.

-Ticket machines at all London Overground and TfL Rail stations accept cash.
+Ticket machines at all London Overground and Elizabeth line stations accept cash.